takehiromatsuzawa/portfolio/README.md

 ## Projects
 ### Non-Inferiority Test
 Non-inferiority trials test whether a new product is not unacceptably worse than a product already in use.
+This python script allows you to compute the number of samples you need for non-inferiority tests.
+You need to enter mean, variance, significance and power to compute.

-For example, we run A/B tests with a goal of improving revenue per visitor.
+For example, we want to run A/B tests with a goal of improving revenue per visitor.
 1. Our null hypothesis would be then that the variant is not performing better than control.
 Occasionally, we can also accept a variant that is not performing worse than e.g. -1% (relative) in terms of RPV compared to control.
 2. Hence, the null hypothesis (2) is